marhide/streaming-data/README.md

 ##### `api_key`

-The API key needed to access TheGuardian's API. 'test' should work in most cases.
+The API key needed to access TheGuardian's API. `test` should work in most cases.

 ##### `queue_name`